Five Years of Impact

 Space

-We are proud to report that we activated almost the entire Corica Park complex, which accounts for 65% of Alameda’s public park land for our work in 2023.
+We are proud to report that we have activated almost the entire Corica Park complex, which accounts for 65% of Alameda’s public park land, for our work in 2023.
 This includes:

-300 acres of playable golf course green space for youth programming, nature walks and fundraisers.
+300 acres of playable golf course green space for youth programming, nature walks and tournament fundraisers.

 5 acres of additional communal meeting and event spaces for a wide variety non-golf, community uses including cultural events, a museum space, educational workshops and other group gatherings.

-Looking ahead: plans for 30 acres of golf course green spaces that are not used for play are in the planning stages for pollinator habitats, community gardening and other uses.
+Looking ahead: plans for 30 acres green spaces on the golf courses that are not used for play are in the planning stages for pollinator habitats, community gardening and other uses.

 People